vipin-pstuff/javascript-notes/js-course-WebDevSimplified/1-beginner-JS-course-notes/8-advanced-DOM/65-advanced-todo-list.md

     STEP 4 : when we reload the page then all that todos should be there in UI as well as inside local storage

 ## explanation of code 🔥

+    - Advice of me 🔥 : first implement the add todo functionality
+        - then implement save those todo inside local storage then load the todo from local storage
+        - & then these first three gets completed then implement the further CRUD operations 💡💡💡
+        - this will complete clear & make the concept understandable

     - now think about that what user going to do in that UI 💡💡💡 first - need to add the todo